Aariq/my-website/content/post/2018-05-03-python-is-weird.markdown

 ```
 ## Yay Python!
 Yay Python!
 Yay Python!
 Yay Python!
 Yay Python!
 ```
-If you want numerical vectors to work like they should, you have to use a special kind of vector called a numpy array.
+If you want numerical vectors to work like they should, you have to use a special kind of vector called a **numpy array**.
 Numpy is a package for Python that provides a bunch of functions that work on numbers.

 ```python
 # Python